Best Movies To Binge-Watch On Netflix Come The Month Of Love 2017

 It’s impossible you haven’t heard of this bad boy.
 If you’re having a nice quiet family time this coming weekend, you should definitely watch these two family-friendly flicks back-to-back.
 A throwback to the 90s’ movie feels, these two movies coming to Netflix will surely bring a wave of nostalgia for the older folks and bring a new insight to the younger ones.

 Babe follows the story of an orphaned pig named Babe, who wants to be a sheepdog.
 Babe has been one of the game-changers in the movie industry in its time, developed for nearly seven years (talking-animal visual effects were golden at that time) and nominated and awarded in several award-giving bodies such as the Academy Awards and the Golden Globe Awards.
 Because of its success, a sequel was produced entitled Babe: Pig in the City, which was also nominated for an Academy Award for Best Original Song.
-Mental Floss notes a fun fact about the making of Babe: there were a total of 970 animals used on the film, including pigs, dogs, cats, cows, horses, ducks, goats, mice, pigeons, and sheep.
+Mental Floss notes a fun fact about the making of Babe: there were a total of 970 animals used in the film, including pigs, dogs, cats, cows, horses, ducks, goats, mice, pigeons, and sheep.

 Babe and Babe: Pig in the City will be available on Netflix starting February 1.